robfairh/moltres/problems/mhtgr350/archive/meshes/README.md

 	- Moderator and reflectors are the same material.

+* cut2D.py:
+	- MHTGR-350
+	- 1/6th of the fuel assembly
+	- 2D surface, to produce the 3D geometry, it has to be extruded by hand
+	- run python cut2D.py to produce the .geo: 'untitled2.geo'

-* cut2D.py
+* cut-30.geo:

-* cut-30.geo: 30 deg cut of the fuel assembly column with reflectors.
+	- 30 deg cut of the fuel assembly column with reflectors.

-* standard-fuel.geo
+	- it has two extra channels than 'untitled2.geo'
+	- idk how it was produced
+	- it can be deleted eventually

 * standard-fuel.py
+	- it doesn't work
+	- it would produce the mmr fuel assembly geometry (I think)
+	- it can be deleted eventually